 Other more fine-grained imitative and combinatory fluxes run much more deeply through the elements of coding, configuring, maintaining and repair work going on in the code.
 The workings of deeper imitative fluxes are not easy to see in repository names.
 They might be discerned by selecting from amongst the millions of named repositories on Github some of those that relate not so much to the design and development of software but to its deployment, maintenance and repair.
 Amidst the millions of repositories on Github, disrepair and abandonment are extremely common.
 Many repositories contain a few items uploaded on some date.
 Others have not been touched for months or years.
 Some repositories on Github, however, show almost continuous patterns of contribution (developers adding or modifying the code).
 Others, perhaps fewer again, are not only often modified but constantly copied.
 As we have seen earlier, the copying of a repository through the operation of forking or cloning is extremely common amongst developers as they diagrammatically construct services, platforms, devices and architectures.
 The many repositories containing names such 'dot' or 'dotfiles' or 'conf' do something similar at the level of individual developers development configuration.
 That is, they ensure a common and stable development environment for software developers amidst the many different configuration options possible (in relation to editors, compilers, file systems and various elements of the infrastructure that have to be rendered locally operable so that development for larger scale deployments can occur).

 Some copying does not feed into code development.
 It is cloning for operational deployment.
-So-called 'DevOps' -- development-operation -- repositories expand infrastructural nominalisation than software development, since they blur the line between making and operating.
+So-called 'DevOps' -- development-operations -- repositories expand infrastructural nominalisation than software development, since they blur the line between making and operating.
 The operation of infrastructures, its day to day adjustments, workarounds, contingencies and frictions, intersects with the making or development of the infrastructure.
 Perhaps the most straightforward example of a DevOps repository would be github/Github.
 The repository is not publicly visible on Github, yet its existence underpins the ongoing life and dynamism of Github as a social coding platform. github/Github names Github itself.
 As the several hundred developers employed by Github add, modify, or repair elements of the platform itself, their changes flow into the operation of Github through continuous deployment routines that draw down changes from the github/Github onto the operating code of the Github platform.
 DevOps -- development operations - blurs the line between making and running, between designing and maintaining.
 We could also identify much more mundane versions of DevOps processes occurring in many repositories on Github.

 DevOps repositories often contain specialised code focused on the deployment of devices, systems, other software, services, and platforms.
 This specialized information is itself subject to generalization by virtue of its nominalisation, a process that gathers a range of attributes together and provisionally freezes it or renders it more substantial.
-Configuration repositories are abound on Github because they allow the often intricate configuration details of contemporary software systems to be replicated quickly.
+Configuration repositories abound on Github because they allow the often intricate configuration details of contemporary software systems to be replicated quickly.
 Given that the scale of much information infrastructure is predicated on replicating the same thing multiple times, these configuration repositories reposition the management of infrastructure much closer to software development (e.g. a data-centre might be understood as a collection of identical computers linked together in ways that permit their processing to be coordinated and divided in many different ways; 'identical' here, however means managed through processes of replication.)